Pi4J/pi4j.github.io/content/documentation/device-examples/Buzzer.md

 ### Description
 The [Buzzer](https://github.com/Pi4J/pi4j-example-components/tree/Dev-Arcade/src/main/java/com/pi4j/example/components) (src/main/java/com/pi4j/example/components) is a template class, that you can use in your own Java-project.
 You can take any Buzzer you find.
 Like for example this one: [Buzzer](https://www.berrybase.de/sensoren-module/audio-schall/ky-012-aktives-buzzer-modul)
-The Template Class gives you the option to play a note, and to create own little melodies to play.
-It's all controlled over a Frequency on the PWM.
+The Template Class gives you the option to play a note, and to create your own little melodies to play.
+The buzzer is controlled via a PWM output.
+The dutycycle is fixed at 50% and with the frequency the desired sound can be reproduced.

 ### Layout
 ![Buzzer Layout](/assets/documentation/device-examples/Layout-Buzzer.png)